SquilliamFancyboy/DS-projects/README.md

 - 👋 Hi, I’m @SquilliamFancyboy
 - 👀 I’m interested in Anime
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently Product Analytics
-- 💞️ I’m looking to collaborate on museum visitor data analysis
-- 📫 How to reach me -- write me on

 <!---
 SquilliamFancyboy/SquilliamFancyboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.